 Slice your mahi-mahi into 6 thin, long, roughly equal-sized pieces.
 I used 3 pre-portioned fillets and just sliced them in half longways.

-Grab a paper towel (consider these bamboo paper towels for a more sustainable option) and pat the mahi-mahi dry on both sides.
+Grab a paper towel and pat the mahi-mahi dry on both sides.
 Reducing excess moisture will help the seasoning stick and also give you a better texture on your fish once it’s cooked.

 Add 2 tablespoons of taco seasoning to a shallow bowl and lower the mahi-mahi into the seasoning.
 Press it into the seasoning on both sides until it is completely coated in a thin layer of seasoning.